 Q10.
 Are pregnant females at higher risk of overdose?

 A. There is little evidence to suggest this but from March 2011 The Eighth Report of the Confidential Enquiries into Maternal Deaths in the United Kingdom.
 It reported that out of 35 known substance misusers who died 10 were attributed to overdose.
 Furthermore theoretically, the physical compression of the lungs in late pregnancy could mean that there is less respiratory reserve, should respiratory depression occur.

-Q5.
-If Naloxone has been administered and the individual refuses to go into an Ambulance and decides they want to re use later, how long should they wait until using again?
+Q11.
+If Naloxone has been administered and the individual refuses to go into an Ambulance and decides they want to reuse later, how long should they wait until using again?

-A. It is advised that from the training that all persons take the advice of attending the hospital as Naloxone has a short half life and there is a risk of a relapse into overdose.
+A. It is advised that from the training that all persons take the advice of attending the hospital as Naloxone has a short half-life and there is a risk of a relapse into an overdose.
 The harm reduction advice is to ensure that the patient is aware of the signs of overdose and the risks associated with consuming again.